Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Ransomware and Cyber Extortion

 Cyber extortion events including ransomware have become more visible across industries.
-Policies may provide support for response efforts negotiation and certain financial impacts.
-The scope of this coverage can vary significantly.
-Across all of these categories one principle remains consistent: Coverage depends on the specific terms, definitions, conditions and endorsements within the policy.
+Policies may support response efforts and certain financial impacts, though scope varies.

 What Cyber Liability Insurance May Not Cover

-For example, issues may arise when internal procedures are not followed, when known vulnerabilities are left unaddressed or when required security controls are not in place.
-Some policies also include limitations related to prior incidents or known events.
+Cyber liability coverage is conditional and may be limited depending on how an event occurs, what controls were in place and if certain conditions are not met.
+Issues may arise when internal procedures are not followed, when known vulnerabilities are left unaddressed or when required security controls are not in place.
+Some policies also include limitations related to prior incidents or known events, and vendor-related events add complexity depending on policy structure.

-Whether a policy responds often depends on how the event occurred, how the firm’s controls functioned and how the policy language applies to that specific scenario.
+Rather than fixed exclusions, policy response and outcomes often depend on how the event occurred, how the firm’s controls functioned and how the policy language applies to that specific scenario.
+Understanding these limitations makes it important to evaluate cyber coverage alongside other protections.

 Cyber Liability vs E&O vs Fidelity Bonds: What Advisors Need to Understand

-Cyber liability is only one part of a broader risk framework for RIAs.
-It is often discussed alongside E&O coverage and fidelity bonds, but each serves a different purpose.
+Cyber liability insurance is only one part of a broader risk framework for RIAs.
+It is often discussed alongside E&O insurance coverage and fidelity bonds, but each serves a different purpose.

 Risk Area